LucasPBar/Salifort-People-Analytics/README.md

 ### Business Problem
 The HR team at Salifort Motors wants to understand the underlying causes that prompt employees to leave the company.
 Employee turnover not only disrupts team dynamics but also incurs significant financial and operational costs.
 Therefore, identifying predictive factors that signal an employee’s likelihood of leaving is essential.
 With these insights, the company can proactively create targeted strategies to enhance employee satisfaction, reduce turnover rates, and foster a healthier workplace culture.

+### Objectives
+- Analyze the dataset to uncover key turnover drivers
+- Build a predictive model that flags employees at risk of leaving
+- Provide HR with actionable, data-driven recommendations for retention strategies

 ---